Beyond the Stereotype: Why Are Pirates Typically Depicted Wearing Eye Patches

 Too Long; Didn't Read

-TLDR: Pirates likely wore eye patches to keep one eye adjusted to the dark, helping them see better when moving quickly between the bright deck and dim below-deck areas.
+Pirates may have worn eye patches not just for lost eyes, but to keep one eye adjusted to the dark, allowing for quick vision when moving between the bright ship deck and dark cabins below.

 Beyond the Stereotype: Why Are Pirates Typically Depicted Wearing Eye Patches?